Have you ever felt at a loss when you needed to draw the line with someone?

 - What are my most important values?
 Being clear about your values helps you identify good compromises.
 Values are the core of your boundary strategy and what you most need to honor.

-To change your ways, you must always start small and in this scenario pick something minor to say no to.
+- What are my most important priorities?
+It is easier to say yes or no when you are honoring your most important priorities.
+To change your ways, you must always start small – pick something minor to say no to.
 This will give you the necessary confidence boost to show you that people can manage without you and that they will not hold it against you.

 Your mind and body work very closely together to keep you functioning, trust what it has to say.
 If a favor makes you uncomfortable and weighty then say no to the request.
 If the favor asked doesn’t make you uneasy then consider saying yes.

 Getting a handle on them keeps you from making commitments in a soft moment when your time will not really allow it, causing you to neglect a more important priority.

 Since drawing boundaries is often a unique and complex task, it is worth purchasing some books on the subject.
 Here are two that can help: